abx1709/ACM_Task_Aadarsh_P_P/Task1-BitManipulation/190. Reverse Bits/Explanation.md

 ### Final Result

 After 32 iterations, `res` contains the reversed bits of `n`, and the method returns `res`, giving the correct reversed binary representation of the original integer.
-Using `>>>` ensures consistent behavior for both positive and negative values.